KenRip/rfslib/README.md

 Please note that the steps decribed in the section titled "Rename supplied Procedures" of Appendix K in the CICS Transaction Server for VSE/ESA REXX Guide have been made obsolete.
 These *.Z members are no longer provided in PRD1.BASE.
 Instead they are shipped already renamed to *.PROC in PRD1.BASE which makes them avaialble in the CICSICCF region shipped with z/VSE.

 Please also note that the REXX DB2 Interface support described in the section titled "" of Appendix K in the CICS Transaction Server for VSE/ESA REXX Guide is NO longer available in z/VSE 6.1 and above.
 CICS REXX support has been added to the z/VSE database connector DBCLI (Database Call Level Interface) as of z/VSE 6.2 (via PTF).

+## Installation

+The first part of installing the RFSLIB application is ensuring you have met the prerequisite requirements discussed in the "Introduction" section of this document.
+By default the configuration of the RFSLIB application is configured to use both an RFS "POOL1:" and RFS "POOL2:" file systems.
+As part of the default CICS/REXX setup VSE ships with the necessary VSAM files defined to support both file systems.
+As part of the process you will format both these file systems.
+You will also tailor the CICSTART.PROC in PRD2.CONFIG (orignally shipped in PRD1.BASE).
+Tailoring should include updating the "AUTHUSER RCUSER" statement to add any additional userids that would be "authorized" users in the CICS/REXX environment.
+You will also perform steps to generate the supplied CICS/REXX online help files (VSE default location is POOL2:\BOOK).
+Finally you will run the installation verification PROC called CICIVP1 to verify your CICS/REXX environment is working properly.

+### Installation Steps

+#### Restore RFSLIB VSE Library to your system

+For the actual installation of the RFSLIB application there is a provided VSE Librarian Backup file in the format of an AWS Virtual Tape.
+This VSE library backup can be restored using JCL simulare to the following...

+    * $$ JOB JNM=LIBRREST,CLASS=0,DISP=D
+    * $$ LST CLASS=A,DISP=D
+    // JOB LIBRREST
+    // ON $CANCEL OR $ABEND GOTO VTAPSTOP
+    VTAPE START,UNIT=cua,LOC=<hostname/ipaddr of VTAPE server>,FILE='<path to AWS file>'
+    // ASSGN SYS005,cua
+    // MTC REW,SYS005
+    // EXEC LIBR
+      RESTORE PRD2.RFSLIB.*.*:PRD2.RFSLIB T=SYS005 REP=YES
+    /*
+    /.
+VTAPESTOP
+    VTAPE STOP,UNIT=cua
+    /*
+    /&
+    * $$ EOJ

+Note: This JCL may require tailoring for your environment and at a minumum the "cua" of the VSE VTAPE device must be specified.

+#### Tailoring existing CICS/REXX PROCs to enhance the functionality of the RFSLIB application

+Once the VSE library is installed there are a number of steps to be completed to tailor the RFSLIB application for you environment.
+With a few minor changes to several of the CICS/REXX PROCs shipped with VSE you can provide some needed enhancements to how the RFSLIB application functions.

+These members include the following...

+	CICSTART.PROC
+	CICESVR.PROC
+	CICFPROF.PROC
+	CICSPROF.PROC

+##### Tailoring the CICSTART.PROC

+By default CICS/REXX will automatically "authorize" the VSE sublibrary where the CICSTART.PROC is loaded from which is usually PRD2.CONFIG.
+Because the RFSLIB application is loaded into another VSE library called PRD2.RFSLIB the CICSSTART.PROC must be updated to "authorize" this additional library.

+This involves editing the CICSTART.PROC member in PRD2.CONFIG and locating the following lines...

+    HELPPATH = 'POOL2:\BOOK'               /* SET HELP PATH       OW06629*/
+    'RLS VARPUT HELPPATH \SYSTEM\DEFAULTS' /* SAVE IT             OW06629*/
+    IF RC ^= 0 THEN EXIT RC                /* EXIT IF ERROR       OW06629*/

+Insert the following lines after the lines above...

+    'SETSYS AUTHCLIB PRD2.CONFIG'
+    'SETSYS AUTHCLIB PRD2.RFSLIB'
+    'SETSYS AUTHELIB PRD2.CONFIG'
+    'SETSYS AUTHELIB PRD2.RFSLIB'

+Note: It is recommended to include PRD2.CONFIG statements even though PRD2.CONFIG would normally be automatically "authorized" at startup of CICS/REXX.
+This will avoid any issues if you change your CICS partitions LIBDEF SEARCH order.

+It is also recommended that you uncomment the following lines if you haven't done so during your initial tailoring of the CICS/REXX environemnt...

+    /* 'EXECLOAD PROCLIB CICEDIT' */       /* $V1C    OW20371,    OW06629*/
+    /* 'EXECLOAD PROCLIB CICESVR' */       /* $V1C    OW20371,    OW06629*/
+    /* 'EXECLOAD PROCLIB CICEPROF'*/       /* $V1C                OW20371*/

+These would now look something like this...

+    'EXECLOAD PROCLIB CICEDIT'             /* $V1C    OW20371,    OW06629*/
+    'EXECLOAD PROCLIB CICESVR'             /* $V1C    OW20371,    OW06629*/
+    'EXECLOAD PROCLIB CICEPROF'            /* $V1C                OW20371*/

+##### Tailoring CICESVR.PROC

+To eliminate an annoying "flash" of an unformatted 3270 screen when exiting the CICS/REXX Editor and returning to the RFSLIB application make the following change to the CICESVR.PROC.
+It is recommended that you first copy CICESVR.PROC from PRD1.BASE to PRD2.CONFIG and update the version in PRD2.CONFIG.

+Locate the following lines in the CICESVR.PROC member (they will be at the very bottom of the member)...

+    ESVR.EXITMSG     = 'Edit session complete;'
+    ESVR.MSG         = 'REXX/CICS Editor'

+Change them to the following...

+    ESVR.EXITMSG     = ''
+    ESVR.MSG         = ''

+Note: this will have no adverse effect of the functionality of CICS/REXX outside the RFSLIB application.

+##### Tailoring CICFPROF.PROC

+To add some enhancements to the CICS/REXX FLST transaction you can perform the following update to the CICFPROF.PROC.
+It is recommended that you first copy CICFPROF.PROC from PRD1.BASE to PRD2.CONFIG and update the version in PRD2.CONFIG.

+Add the following lines anywhere between the "ADDRESS FLSTSVR" and "ADDRESS REXXCICS" statements...

+    'SET PFKEY 4 SUB'
+    'SET PFKEY 6 VIEW'
+    'SYNONYM DEL RFS DELETE'
+    'SYNONYM PRT PRINT'
+    'SYNONYM RFRSH REFRESH'
+    'SYNONYM SUB SUBMIT'

+Note: This will add these PFKEY and Command Synonyms to the CICS/REXX FLST Transaction.
+This will have no adverse effect of the functionality of CICS/REXX outside the RFSLIB application.

+##### Tailoring CICSPROF.PROC

+**Note: This step is optional.**  The changes made here are only necessary if you want to update the CICS/REXX EXEC PATH or if you intend to run the CICS/REXX environment and the RFSLIB application with integration to an External Security Manager (ESM) like the VSE Basic Security Manager or a 3rd Party ESM like Top Secret.

+To update the CICS/REXX EXEC PATH you can perform the following update to the CICSPROF.PROC.
+It is recommended that you first copy CICSPROF.PROC from PRD1.BASE to PRD2.CONFIG and update the version in PRD2.CONFIG.

+Locate the following statement in CICSPROF.PROC...

+    EXECEXIT: ROUT = 'EXIT'

+Add the following line after the above line...

+    ADDRESS REXXCICS 'PATH POOL2:\EXECLIB'  /* Set default PATH       */

+Note: The above value "POOL2:\EXECLIB" is simply an example.
+You can add any RFLS folders to this if needed.
+Please refer to the IBM CICS Transaction Server for VSE/ESA REXX Guide for more information on the "PATH" command.

+To add support for automatically defaulting the RFS "MKDIR" command to use the "SECURED" option perform the following update to the CICSPROF.PROC.
+It is recommended that you first copy CICSPROF.PROC from PRD1.BASE to PRD2.CONFIG and update the version in PRD2.CONFIG.

+Locate the following statement in CICSPROF.PROC...

+    ADDRESS RFS 'MKDIR' RESULT       /* Ensure default dir exists     */

+Add the following lines after the above line...

+    /* AUTH section added to ensure External Security is used */
+    AUTH: ROUT = 'AUTH'
+       ADDRESS REXXCICS 'CD'            /* Do not remove this command    */ ADDRESS RFS 'AUTH' RESULT 'SECURED'   /* Ensure dir XSEC      */

+Note: This will add the External Security (XSEC) flag to the RFS folders that are created with the RFS "MKDIR" command.
+You will also need to tailor the RFSLIB.CONFIG member to set "USEESM = 'YES'" and Assemble and LinkEdit versions of the CICSECX2 Security Exit.
+This is described later in this document.

+#### Tailoring JCL Skeletons

+The RFSLIB Application requires tailoring of JCL skeletions for use with the RFSLIB "Compile" feature.
+One option is using the IBM provided Skeletons in ICCF Library 2 as the basis of the RFSLIB skeletons.
+To do so you can do the following...

+Catalog the appropriate ICCF skeleton members from ICCF library 2 into PRD2.CONFIG (or you desginated RFS Skeleton sublibrary in RFS.CONFIG).

+Locate all occurrances of the "* $$ SLI" card included in the skeleton.
+It normally looks like the following...

+    * $$ SLI ICCF=(&PROGNAME,&PASSWORD),LIB=(&LIBNO)

+Replace all occurrances of this entire card with the following...

+    /INCLUDE &&PARAM2

+Replace all occurrances of &JOBNAME with &&PARAM1

+Replace all occurrances of &PROGNAME with &&PARAM1

+Replace all occurrances of &CATALOG and &HTML (present in MAP related skeletons) to an approriate value of 1 or 2.
+These values are not provided by the RFSLIB "Compile" feature ao they most be hardcoded into your skeletons as required.
+In most cases you would set this to 1 for Catalog and 2 for HTML unless you also required generation of the HTML templates.

+Copy RFSCOMP.Z to PRD2.CONFIG as RFSCOMP.CONFIG and tailor this member as needed for the skeleton member names you created above.

+Note: RFSCOMP.Z ships pre-configured for supporting the VSE provided Assembler and COBOL for z/VSE skeleton names.

+#### Tailoring the RFSLIB.CONFIG member

+To-be complete.

+#### Tailoring the CICS/REXX Security Exits for interfacing with an External Security Manager

+To-be complete.

 ## Functionality